Hard Target: Plot

-In New Orleans, a homeless United States Force Recon Marine and a Vietnam War veteran named Douglas Binder is the target of a hunt.
-He is given a belt containing $10,000 and told that he must reach the other side of the town to win the money and his life.
-Pursuing him is the hunt organizer and wealthy sportsman, Emil Fouchon, his lead right-hand mercenary Pik van Cleef, a businessman named Mr. Lopacki - Fouchon's client who has paid $500,000 for the opportunity to hunt a human, and assassins including Stephan and Peterson.
+In New Orleans, a homeless United States Force Recon Marine and Vietnam War veteran named Douglas Binder is the target of a hunt.
+He is given a belt containing $10,000 and told that he must reach the other side of the city to win the money and his life.
+Pursuing him is the hunt organizer and wealthy sportsman, Emil Fouchon, his lead right-hand mercenary Pik van Cleaf, a businessman named Mr. Lopacki–Fouchon's client who has paid $500,000 for the opportunity to hunt a human, and assassins including Stephan and Peterson.
 Binder fails to reach his destination and is killed by three crossbow bolts.
-Van Cleef retrieves the money belt.
+Van Cleaf retrieves the money belt.

-While searching for her father, Binder's estranged daughter Natasha is attacked by a group of muggers who saw that she had a lot of cash earlier and attempt rape her.
+While searching for her father, Binder's estranged daughter Natasha is attacked by a group of muggers, punks who saw that she had a lot of cash earlier and attempt to rape her.
 She is saved by a homeless man with exceptional martial arts skills named Chance Boudreaux, a former Force Recon Marine and a sailor, now currently out-of-work.
 Boudreaux is initially hesitant to involve himself in her mission, but as his merchant seaman union dues are in arrears, he reluctantly allows Natasha to hire him as her guide and bodyguard during her search.
+Unfortunately, the search goes slowly as the city's police force is on strike, making the hunters' livelihood easier to conduct.